 - Assistant Professor

-Lifelong Education, Administration, and Policy
+Department of Lifelong Education, Administration, and Policy

 Walker Swain is an interdisciplinary quantitative policy researcher focused on issues of educational equity, poverty, and inequality.
 His recent work has examined intersections of education and health, teacher policy, early childhood education, neighborhood change, and school choice.